Puiguqu/School_notes/Y1_Sem_1/CM1005_Introduction_to_Programming_I/Week_17/03_Exploring_a_p5_object_Vector_Video•_._Duration_18_minutes_18_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-1/lecture/M747L/exploring-a-p5-object-vector)

-Here is a summary of the content:
+Here is a written summary of the transcript:

-**Lesson Summary**

-This lesson introduces the `p5` object, specifically the `vector` class.
-The instructor explains various methods that can be used with this class, including:

-1. Creating and manipulating vectors
-2. Using static and non-static methods for vector manipulation
-3. Randomly generating points to create a pattern

-**Key Concepts**

-* Understanding the difference between static and non-static methods in `p5`
-* Learning how to use various methods to manipulate vectors, such as:
-	+ `x`, `y` properties to access individual components of a vector
+The video explores the p5 vector object, which is used to represent points in space.
+The author introduces several key concepts and methods related to vectors.

+First, the author discusses how to manipulate vectors using basic arithmetic operations such as addition, subtraction, multiplication, and division.
+They also explain how to use the dot product method to calculate the angle between two vectors.

+Next, the author delves into the details of the p5 vector object's methods, including:

+* `mult`: multiplies a vector by a scalar value
+* `mult()`: returns a new vector with the original vector multiplied by the specified scalar value
+* `div`: divides a vector by a scalar value
-	+ `length()` method to calculate the magnitude of a vector
+* `mag`: calculates the magnitude (length) of a vector
+* `angle()`: calculates the angle between two vectors using the dot product method
-	+ `normalize()` method to normalize a vector to length 1
+* `normalize()`: normalizes a vector to have a length of 1
-	+ Multiplying and dividing vectors by numbers to scale them

-**Example Code**

-The instructor provides example code snippets that demonstrate how to use these methods, including:

-* Creating and manipulating vectors using static methods
-* Randomly generating points to create a pattern
-* Using the `normalize()` method to normalize vectors
-* Scaling vectors using multiplication and division

-**Graded Assignment**

-A graded assignment is mentioned, which requires students to practice using the `p5` vector class with various methods.

-**Next Steps**
+The author provides examples and explanations for each of these methods, including code snippets in JavaScript.

-The instructor mentions that in the next lesson, they will explore how to use these methods to create a more complex project, such as creating a Tamagotchi.
+Finally, the video touches on how to use these methods to create something interesting, such as creating a Tamagotchi game.
+However, this section is not fully explored in the transcript, leaving it for further explanation in another video.

+Throughout the video, the author emphasizes the importance of understanding and mastering vector operations and methods in p5.js development.